 - Selling FSBO with Houzeo: Houzeo provides the best combination of fast listing, max savings, maximum exposure, cutting-edge tech, and 5-star customer service.

-- Discount Real Estate Brokers in Ohio: If you want to save on commission but still need constant guidance and support, go for a discount broker.
-We have ranked the top discount brokers in Ohio.
+- Low Cost Realtors: If you want to save on commission but still need constant guidance and support, go for a discount broker.
+We have ranked the top low-commission brokers in America.

 The average real estate agent commission in Ohio is around $12,600.
 You can save thousands in commissions by selling your home by owner in Ohio with a sophisticated For Sale By Owner platform like Houzeo.